TunedMystic/gingersnap/README.md

 When Gingersnap displays a standalone post, it will not include related or latest posts on the page.
 A standalone post does not need the following front matter fields: `category`, `image_url`, `pubdate` or `updated`.

-You can set a post as standalone by adding `page: true` to the markdown front matter.
+You can make a post standalone by adding `page: true` to the markdown front matter.

 #### Lead Image